tecnobert/randpass/README.md

 Password generator made with React Native and RandTS

+## User Stories

+- [x] The user can select the password length.
+- [x] User can generate a password by clicking on a button after choosing the password length.
+- [x] After generating the password, the user can copy to the transfer area.
+- [ ] The user can choose the type of password, whether it is numeric, with strings or with characters.

 ## Development environment

 If you are new to mobile development, the easiest way to get started is with Expo CLI.
 Expo is a set of tools built around React Native and, while it has many features, the most relevant feature for us right now is that it can get you writing a React Native app within minutes.
 You will only need a recent version of Node.js and a phone or emulator.